Ways for Preteen Girls to Lose Weight Without a Diet

 Allies main programming offers support for foster families and children of adoptions.
 Currently they are also offering a Teen therapy group focused on COVID-19 issues and anxiety.
 Contact Michelle Schafer for information.

 Mental illness can have wide-reaching effects on a person’s health, educational achievement, employment and well-being.
-Didi Hirsch’s experts provide evidence-based treatment to low-income children and adults with mental disorders or behavioral challenges.
+Didi Hirsch’s experts provide treatment to low-income children and adults with mental disorders or behavioral challenges.
 To get help for yourself or someone you know, call (888) 807-7250.

 Seize the Awkward